robert-westenberger/knowledgebase/deep-learning.md

 ### Interesting examples
 - Sound can be converted to a spectrogram, which is a chart that shows the amount of each frequency at each time in an audio file.
 - A binary file can be divided into 8-bit sequences that are convereted to decimal values.
 The decimal vector is reshaped and a gray-scale image is generated that represents the malware sample.
+- Using mouse movement / heatmaps from users for fraud detection.